Third Party Sponsored Billing

 Post 9-11 GI Bill and Fry Scholarship

-Students who plan to use Post 9-11 GI Bill (Chapter 33) benefits or the Marine Gunnery Sergeant John David Fry Scholarship must submit a valid Certificate of Eligibility (COE) and Third Party Agreement for Chapter 33 to Student Business Services at least 10 days prior to the first day of each semester.
+Students who plan to use Post 9-11 GI Bill (Chapter 33) benefits or the Marine Gunnery Sergeant John David Fry Scholarship must submit a valid Certificate of Eligibility (COE) and Third Party Agreement for Chapter 33 to Student Business Services at least 10 days prior to the due date of the term.
 The COE must reflect an issue date no earlier than 6 months prior to the first day of the semester.
-Students who have not received a current COE from the VA, may access an Ebenefits page by visiting the VA’s website.
+Students who have not received a current COE from the VA, may access an Ebenefits page by visiting the VA's website.

 Students using the Post 9-11 GI Bill and Fry Scholarship must also submit forms each semester to the Office of Military and Veterans Programs.
 Please contact the MVP Office for more information about these requirements.Third Party Agreement for Ch 33